KhawajaAbaid/teras/README.md

 ```
 pip install teras
 ```

 ## Getting Started
 Read our [Getting Started Guide](https://github.com/KhawajaAbaid/teras/blob/main/tutorials/getting_started.ipynb) to...*drum roll* get started with Teras.

 ## Documentation:
 You can access the documentation on ReadTheDocs.io: https://teras.readthedocs.io/en/latest/index.html Only the front page is a little messy but rest of the documentation should be good — though a lot of works needs to be done in this regard.

 ## Usage
-Teras provieds two API for usage to satitate different levels of flexbility and accessbility needs:
+Teras provides two API for usage to satiate different levels of flexibility and accessibility needs:
 1. **Parametric API**: This is the default API, where user specifies values for parameters that are used in construction of any sub-layers or models within the architecture.
 ```
 from teras.models import TabNetClassifier

 model = TabNetClassifier(num_classes=2, features_metadata=features_metadata)
 ```
-2. **LayerFlow API**: It maximizes flexbility and minimizes interface.
+2. **LayerFlow API**: It maximizes flexibility and minimizes interface.
 Here, the user can pass any sub-layers or models instances as arguments to the given architecture (model/layer).
 It can be accessed through `teras.layerflow`
 ```
 from teras.layerflow.models import TabNetClassifier
 from teras.layerflow.layers import TabNetEncoder, TabNetClassificationHead